logscape/unixapp/README.md

 ## Prequisites

 The following commands should be available from the command-line.
-They are in most default Linux/Unix installations.
+They are available in most default Linux/Unix installations.

 	sar needs to be installed.
 	iostat is required for disk performance metrics